-Ag Sector Weakness Forecast To Continue Into 2016
+Farm Sector Weakness Forecast To Continue Into 2016

 See table on farm income indicators.

-- The expected drop in 2016 cash receipts is led by declines in nearly all major animal/product categories (including dairy, meat animals, and poultry/eggs), as well as vegetables and melons.
-Feed crop cash receipts are also expected to fall.
+- Cash receipts are forecast to fall $25.7 billion (6.8 percent) to $353.4 billion in 2016, led by an $18.7-billion (9.8 percent) drop in animal/animal product receipts and a $7.1-billion (3.7 percent) decline in crop receipts.
+The expected drop in 2016 cash receipts is led by declines in nearly all major animal/product categories (including dairy, meat animals, and poultry/eggs), as well as vegetables and melons.
+Feed crop and food grain cash receipts are also expected to fall.

-- Direct government farm program payments are forecast to increase in 2016 by $3.3 billion, or 31.4 percent.
+- Direct government farm program payments are forecast to increase in 2016 by $2.7 billion, or 24.8 percent, to $13.5 billion.

 See data on value of crop production and crop cash receipts.

-After reaching a record high of $49.3 billion in 2014 and falling 28.2 percent in 2015, milk receipts are expected to drop another 6.4 percent in 2016 as declining prices continue to outweigh an expected increase in milk production.
-Cash receipts from cattle production are also expected to decline in 2016, falling 3.9 percent as cattle/calf prices are expected to decline further.
+After reaching a record high of $49.4 billion in 2014, milk receipts are expected to drop $1.3 billion (3.6 percent) in 2016 as declining prices continue to outweigh an expected increase in milk production.
+Cash receipts from cattle and calves are also expected to decline in 2016, falling $8.6 billion (11 percent) as cattle/calf prices decline.
 Hog production is expected to continue rising in 2016 as the industry recovers from the porcine epidemic virus (PEDV) in 2014.
-However, hog prices are expected to drop again in 2016 following a sharp decline in 2015, leading to a 5.1-percent drop in 2016 hog cash receipts.
+Hog prices are expected to drop in 2016, leading to a 6.5 percentage point drop in 2016 hog cash receipts.

 See data on value of animal/products production and animal/product cash receipts.